 Foreclosure is the seizure of a property from the homeowner by a lender.
 This usually happens when the homeowner fails to cover mortgage payments and the property is seized by the mortgage holder.
 This can happen for any number of reasons, including unemployment, divorce, illness, or death.
 Similarly, in a tax foreclosure the property is taken over by the government because the owner has failed to pay taxes on it.
 After 3-6 months of missed payments, the homeowner will receive foreclosure notification.
-If the owner or borrower does not reach an agreement, do a deed in Lieu of foreclosure or pay up outstanding loans by the specified date, the property will go to auction.
+If the owner or borrower does not reach an agreement of a deed in Lieu of foreclosure or pay up outstanding loans by the specified date, the property will go to auction.
 Buying a home at a foreclosure auction can be a great investment.
-However the deal is not without risks and is best done in consultation with foreclosure experts and awareness of the many pitfalls.
+However, the deal is not without risks and is best done in consultation with a real estate agent that is a foreclosure expert and aware of the many pitfalls.
+Foreclosure properties are known to take a long time to close, sometimes up to a year!
+So be prepared to have this expectation when looking into this route.

 In addition, you should be aware that: